zouyaoji/vue-cesium/website/docs/en-US/vc-entity.md

 ## VcEntity

-The `vc-entity` component is used to load the `Cesium.Entity` instance.
-It needs to be a subcomponent of `vc-viewer`, `vc-datasource-custom`, `vc-datasource-geojson`, `vc-datasource-kml`, `vc-datasource-czml` to load normally.
+Load the solid graphics.
+It is equivalent to initializing a `Cesium.Entity` instance.

+It needs to be a sub-component of `vc-viewer`, `vc-datasource-custom`, `vc-datasource-geojson`, `vc-datasource-kml`, `vc-datasource-czml` to load normally.
 When using, you can directly specify the various `graphic` attributes of `vc-entity`, and use the `vc-graphics-xxx` series components provided by VueCesium as the `vc-entity` sub-components to mount each `graphic`, but under one entity Only one of the same type `grahpic` can be mounted.
 If you need to load a large collection of entity instances, it is recommended to add them under the data source component.

 ### Basic usage